 Stretch well to form a thin layer, apply some oil over it.

 Next comes the important step of creating the layers in the flatbread.

 First method will be to fold two ends over so it becomes an elongated shape.
 Fold over opposite sides to create a square.
 This will not create many layers.

 Then you can cut from the center of the circle to the other edge.
 Take one edge and roll around the circle to form a cone.
 Put the cone upright and press down with palm to create a disc again.

 Third method will be folding the two sides of the circle inward to create an rough rectangle.

 Pick up both ends of the length, stretch to form a long rope and wind into a ball.
 Flatten the dough again into a disc with the palm.

-Once the folding is done, cover with a damp cloth so that a skin does not form on the surface. this is similar to our parotta making as well.
+Once the folding is done, cover with a damp cloth so that a skin does not form on the surface. this is similar to our parotta making

 Once this rest for a while, pan fry the bread on hot tawa.